zenlinkpro/assets/README.md

 - [ ] Run `npm run check` and make sure tests pass

-- [ ] Create a pull request to the main repo
+- [ ] Create a pull request to the master branch of the zenlink/assets repo

 - [ ] Send an asset merge request email to apollo@zenlink.pro